couchbase-examples/nextjs-quickstart/README.md

 ## Notes About the Quickstart Code

 - We've included a `.env.default` file which is used for testing and gitpod instances of the project to ensure smooth setup in these environments.
+- The build step is set up to **not set a specific `.env` file** and instead use the variables in the system environment.
+This is to ensure that the application can be deployed to Vercel properly, but can cause issues when trying to build locally.
+  - If you need to pass in an environment file, you can adjust the build script to use the scripts that are **not** postfixed with `:no-env` in package.json.
 - In the completed quickstart code, fetch URLs use a dynamic `origin` variable instead of hard coding `http://localhost:3000` to ensure requests work when running in other environments.
 - _**NOTE FOR CAPELLA DATABASES:**_ The database initialization code currently only works with local databases.
 If you are using Capella, you'll need to manually create a bucket called `user_profile` and then within that buckets default scope, a collection called `profile`.
 [See here for more info on managing buckets in Capella.](https://docs.couchbase.com/cloud/clusters/data-service/manage-buckets.html).
 After bucket and collection creation, you can use the index creation command: `npm run build-indexes`.
 Running `npm run init-db:local` will also work to create the required indices.
 The bucket and collection creation steps will fail with `ECONNREFUSED` but it will still be able to create the index on your Capella database.